 Building and checking R source packages for Windows.

-This site provides services for building and checking R source packages for 32-bit Windows.
+This site provides services for building and checking R source packages for Windows.

 This service is intended for useRs who do not have Windows available for checking and building Windows binary packages.
 Windows useRs can easily build and check their packages on Windows with the setup described in the R Installation and Administration manual.